Interactive-Systems-Development/Assignment3-VR/README.md

   - drop with tap
   - tap and hold for grabbing and changing the depth of an object
 - Enable physics on **blocks** and the **environment** so they behave naturally (drop and collide)
-- Make sure all interactions work in both the Unity emulator (mouse first person camera) and your Android phone
+- All interactions work in both the Unity emulator (mouse first person camera) and our Android phone
   - grab with left-click
   - drop with left-click
   - hold **right-click**/**mousewheel** for changing the depth of an object